Skip to content

 @classmethod

-def validate_chain(cls, v: List[str]) -> List[str]:
+def validate_chain(cls, v: list[str]) -> list[str]:

 if not v:

-raise ValueError("Escalation chain must contain at least one fallback identifier.")
+raise ValueError("escalation_chain must contain at least one fallback identifier")

 return v